anurye/anurye.github.io/_projects/1_six_dof_serial_manipulator.md

 For foundational concepts in robotics, refer to the following textbook:

-- John J. Craig. _Introduction to Robotics: Mechanics and Control_.
-4th Edition, Pearson, 2018.
+- John J. Craig.
+Introduction to Robotics: Mechanics and Control 4th Edition, Pearson, 2018.